klaapbakken/MapMatchingHMM/README.md

 # MapMatchingHMM

-Map Matching using Hidden Markov Models
+Map Matching using Hidden Markov Models.

+A route is simulated together with related observations.
+The observations are intended to resemble GPS - measurements and signals received from things such WiFi Access Points and cellphone towers.

+The conditional probabilties of the state sequences given observations are estimated using the Forward-Backward algorithm.
+The MAP sequence of segments is found using Viterbi.

 The method can be tested by calling

 ```
-python main.py <password> <desired action>
+python main2_remote.py
 ```

-This requries that there exists a PostGIS database created using the Osmosis command-line application.
-The name of the database should be "geodatabase" and the password should be ``<password>``.

-If ``<desired action> == cache``, the script assumes that transition probabilites are saved to P.npy, and loads this instead of recomputing.

-The packages used will be posted at a later date.
-Python 3.5.6 has been used.
+Requirements are listed in requirements.txt.
+Installation instructions (using conda) can be seen at the top of the file.

+Please note that this is a work in progresss.